MediaComem/biopocket/docs/PROJECT-MANAGEMENT.md

   * Cross-functional and self-organized.
   * This is the role closest to the "technical" side.

+### Additional roles

+* **Integration Manager**:
+  * Makes sure the Git workflow is applied in everyday development.
+  * Responsible for deciding when feature branches are integrated.
+  * Merges the integration branch into the master branch.

 ## User stories

 Work items are described in the form of **User Stories**: